atwjsw/gitskills/README.md

 git is a version control system. git is a free software.
-Crearting a new branch is quick.
+Crearting a new branch is quick & simple.